vinhnguyensig/profile-instrument-in-xcode/README.md

-# How profile instrument works in xCode?

-1. Launching Instruments:

-	•	From Xcode: Go to the menu Product > Profile or press Cmd + I. This will build your app and open it in Instruments.
-	•	Directly from Instruments: You can open the Instruments app separately and choose your app or process to profile.

-2. Choosing an Instrument Template:

-Instruments offers various templates for profiling different aspects of your app.
-Some common ones are:

-	•	Time Profiler: Measures the CPU usage of your app.
-It shows where the CPU time is being spent, helping identify performance bottlenecks.
-	•	Allocations: Tracks memory allocations in your app, useful for finding memory leaks and excessive memory usage.
-	•	Leaks: Detects memory leaks in your application.
-	•	Energy Log: Analyzes the energy usage of your app, particularly important for mobile devices.
-	•	Core Data: Monitors Core Data performance.
-	•	Network: Captures and analyzes network activity.

-3. Recording and Collecting Data:

-	•	Click the red record button to start profiling your app.
-Interact with your app as you normally would.
-Instruments will collect data on the selected metric.
-	•	You can stop recording when you’ve collected enough data for analysis.

-4. Analyzing the Data:

-	•	Time Profiler: Displays a call tree view of the functions that were executed and the time spent in each function.
-	•	Allocations: Shows memory allocations and object lifetime.
-You can filter by specific classes or types to find memory issues.
-	•	Leaks: Highlights any detected memory leaks in your app, with stack traces showing where the leaks originated.
-	•	Energy Log: Provides insights into CPU, GPU, network, and disk usage, and helps in optimizing battery life.
-	•	Network: Displays data transfer information, such as request URLs, response times, and sizes.

-5. Custom Instruments:

-You can create custom instruments using the DTrace or System Trace tools for more specialized performance analysis.

-6. Export and Share Results:

-You can export the profiling session data as a .trace file, which can be shared or used for further analysis.

-7. Tips for Effective Profiling:

-	•	Run your app on a real device instead of the simulator for more accurate performance data.
-	•	Use release builds rather than debug builds to get results closer to production performance.
-	•	Focus on specific areas of concern by using appropriate instruments.
+# How Profile Instrument Works in Xcode

+This guide provides an overview of how to use Instruments to profile and analyze your app’s performance in Xcode.

+## 1. Launching Instruments

+- **From Xcode**:
+  - Go to the menu **Product > Profile** or press `Cmd + I`.
+This will build your app and open it in Instruments.

+- **Directly from Instruments**:
+  - You can open the Instruments app separately and choose your app or process to profile.

+## 2. Choosing an Instrument Template

+Instruments offers a variety of templates for profiling different aspects of your app.
+Some common ones include:

+- **Time Profiler**: Measures the CPU usage of your app, helping identify performance bottlenecks.
+- **Allocations**: Tracks memory allocations, useful for finding memory leaks and excessive memory usage.
+- **Leaks**: Detects memory leaks in your application.
+- **Energy Log**: Analyzes the energy usage of your app, especially useful for mobile devices.
+- **Core Data**: Monitors Core Data performance.
+- **Network**: Captures and analyzes network activity.

+## 3. Recording and Collecting Data

+- Click the red record button to start profiling your app.
+- Interact with your app as you normally would, and Instruments will collect data based on the selected metric.
+- Stop recording once you’ve collected enough data for analysis.

+## 4. Analyzing the Data

+- **Time Profiler**: Displays a call tree of executed functions and the time spent in each.
+- **Allocations**: Shows memory allocations and object lifetime, with filtering options for specific classes or types.
+- **Leaks**: Highlights detected memory leaks and provides stack traces showing where the leaks originated.
+- **Energy Log**: Provides insights into CPU, GPU, network, and disk usage, helping to optimize battery life.
+- **Network**: Displays data transfer information like request URLs, response times, and data sizes.

+## 5. Custom Instruments

+You can create custom instruments using DTrace or System Trace tools for more specialized performance analysis.

+## 6. Export and Share Results

+Export the profiling session data as a `.trace` file, which can be shared or used for further analysis.

+## 7. Tips for Effective Profiling

+- Run your app on a real device instead of the simulator for more accurate performance data.
+- Use release builds rather than debug builds to get results closer to production performance.
+- Focus on specific areas of concern by using the appropriate instruments.